 The Basic Rules

-Almost everyone would prefer to be served their food as opposed to getting it themselves.
-Table service allows for better conversation between guests and maintains consistent serve times for each individual.
-Perhaps more importantly, it eliminates wait times and the need to meander through a maze of tables and chairs while carrying plates and glasses.
+Many attendees will prefer to be served as opposed to fetching their food themselves.
+Table service allows for easier conversation between guests, and it maintains consistent serve times for each individual.
+Everyone at the table gets to eat various courses at the same time.
+Also, this option allows other aspects of the event to revolve around those serving times, from toasts to speeches to special dances.
+Plated meals also eliminate wait times and the need to meander through a maze of tables and chairs while carrying plates and glasses.

 Overall, plated meals provide a uniform experience for everyone.

-There are ways to streamline the service pattern for buffets if you want to offer your guests some of the advantages to a served meal.
+There are ways to streamline the service pattern for buffets if you want to offer your guests at least some of the advantages of a served meal.

-As is always the case with event planning, what works for one group may not be the best match for your event.
-The consideration should always be on the specific needs and preferences of your guests.
-The decision to serve a plated meal or buffet is yours to choose but don’t base that decision solely on your own assumptions.
+What works for one group might not work with another and be the best match for your event.
+The consideration should always be on the specific needs and preferences of your guests and the nature of your event.